Interpreting Expectations and Medians as Minimizers

 When most people first learn about expectations, they are given a definition such as

-However, another interpretation of the expectation of YY is that it is a minimizer for a particular loss function, and this interpretation actually generalizes to other properties of YY’s distribution.
+However, another interpretation of the expectation of is that it is a minimizer for a particular loss function, and this interpretation actually generalizes to other properties of ’s distribution.
 The goal of this post is to give a few examples with detailed proofs.
 I find this interpretation useful because it helps explain why the mean squared error loss is so common.

 Expectation and the squared loss